mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 For example, both IEEE 802.11 and IEEE 802.15.4 have versions that use the 2.4 GHz ISM band.
 As such, the signals of the two protocols can interfere.

-INET has support for simulating the interference of different wireless protocols.
+INET has support for simulating the cross-technology interference (cti) of different wireless protocols.
 Simulation can be used to examine how the different protocols interact and affect each other's operation.
 This showcase demonstrates the coexistence of INET's 802.11 and 802.15.4 models.